-We serve all Washingtonians: kids, the elderly, adults, even pets*.
-We have access to more than 140 languages (Language Line) in addition to TTY relay access for the hearing impaired.
-We serve over 75,500 callers each year.
+We serve all Washingtonians: kids, the elderly, and adults.
+We have access to more over 200 languages (Language Line) in addition to TTY relay access for the hearing impaired.
+We serve over 56,500 callers each year.
 We are always open—even on holidays!

 All calls are kept confidential within the limits of the law—we do not report names or even question reluctant callers, we are not a reporting agency; we’re simply here to help.

 - We are the experts the experts call.